It all started with an ominous email.

 But with so much time in paradise, you’d think our memory card would be bulging with sunsets and seashells.
 Instead, we spent many hours at the beach, by the pool, on the terrace, at dive bars drinking rum punch, without a single glance at our camera.
 Another stunning beach shot?
 Who needs it?

-Nevis is for relaxing.
-There is just enough to do in Nevis to keep you interested, but not so much that you don’t get distracted from just sitting, relaxing, and soaking in the laid back Caribbean charm.
+The best things to do in Nevis are relax and unwind.
+There is just enough to do in Nevis to keep you interested, but not so much that you don’t get distracted from just sitting and soaking in the laid back Caribbean charm.

 You know you’ve made the shift from tourist to resident when you leave your camera at home. #truth

 All that said, we did explore.
 With a car at our disposal for a few days, we covered nearly every paved road on the island.
 Driving around the entire island only took about 45 minutes, so exploring this little gem of a Caribbean island is surprisingly easy!

 What to do in Nevis and observations from the island’s ring road: